yousefjarbou/GDPR-Custom-Compliance-Checker/README.md

 ---

 ## **Challenges & How We Optimized the Process**

+### **Overcoming the Lack of a Scalable GDPR Compliance Tool**
+Overcame the challenge of not finding a freely available tool capable of handling large-scale GDPR compliance checks by developing our own fully automated solution, ensuring efficiency, scalability, and accuracy in analyzing 8,453 websites.

 ### **Optimizing Processing Time**
 To handle the large dataset efficiently:
 - **Batch Processing**: